afifshowkathali/iot/README.md

 The repository also contains [Iot.Device.Bindings](https://www.nuget.org/packages/Iot.Device.Bindings), a growing set of community-maintained [device bindings](src/devices/README.md) for IoT components.

-**NOTE**: This repository is still in experimental stage and all APIs are subject to changes.
+**NOTE**: This repository is still in an experimental stage and all APIs are subject to changes.

 # How to Install